meshery/meshery/docs/pages/project/contributing/contributing-ui-tests.md

 To run the tests successfully, three environment variables must be configured:
 • `REMOTE_PROVIDER_USER_EMAIL`: The email associated with your account within your provider.
 • `REMOTE_PROVIDER_USER_PASSWORD` : The password associated with your account within your provider.
-• `PROVIDER_TOKEN`: You're provider token, can be generated from an account registered within your provider
+• `PROVIDER_TOKEN`: Your provider token, can be generated from an account registered within your provider

 {% include alert.html
     type="info"